ArdaAras/Real-time-e-commerce-data-analysis/README.md

 # E-Commerce Data Analysis and Visualization
 ## Project purpose and scope

 ISTDSA Capstone Project.
-Real-time e-commerce data analysis with SparkStreaming and BigQuery
+Real-time e-commerce data visualization with SparkStreaming, BigQuery and Looker.

-Dataset can be found here: [E-Commerce Data](https://www.kaggle.com/datasets/carrie1/ecommerce-data)
+The dataset can be found here: [E-Commerce Data](https://www.kaggle.com/datasets/carrie1/ecommerce-data)

 ## Data cleaning and additional considerations

-* Duplicate and NaN values are removed from dataframes before publishing to final kafka topic before visualization
+* Duplicate and NaN values are removed from dataframes before publishing to the final kafka topic before visualization.

 ## Tech Stack